 “Things are good here,” said Wilthene, who also is vice president of the Association of the Defense of Haitian Immigrants in Tijuana, which helps arrivals find housing, passes along donated furniture, clothing and toys and guides Haitians through Mexico’s health care and public school systems.

 Yuliy Ramírez came to Tijuana five years after losing her job in Brazil, where she arrived in 2012.
 She enrolled in a Tijuana university for a nursing degree.

 “Mexico was a good option for me, but I won’t deny that for many they could have a much better life in the U.S.,” Ramirez said.

+Many have already lived outside their country for years.
 About 150,000 Haitians went to Chile from 2014 to 2018, many on charter flights to qualify for a visa, and found work as street vendors, janitors and construction workers.
 They lived largely in marginalized neighborhoods of the capital and suffered discrimination.

 In April, a stricter immigration law took effect, and the Chilean government started massive aerial deportations.